UPDATE (11.02.2020): Post updated with additional commentary. Some images updated.

 Option 3 is a modified version of the 1929 plan to build a Utica Avenue trunk line.
 The first element of this line is the Worth Street subway branching off the 8th Avenue line south of Canal Street.
 From Manhattan, the subway enters Brooklyn and eventually meets the Stuyvesant – Utica line proposed in Option 2.

-In the 1929 plan, a branch of the 6th Avenue line from Houston Street and a branch of the 8th Avenue subway from Worth Street meet at South 4th Street, serving stations at Havemeyer Street (near Washington Plaza and the Marcy Avenue J/M/Z station) and Union Avenue (at the Broadway G station); the city planned the latter as a major junction with 6 tracks and 4 platforms, like the Hoyt – Schermerhorn Streets A/C/G station.
-From there, the Utica Avenue line would run roughly parallel to Broadway under private property to Bushwick Avenue, and then travel via Stuyvesant and Utica Avenues.
+In the 1929 plan, a branch of the 6th Avenue line from Houston Street and a branch of the 8th Avenue subway from Worth Street meet at South 4th Street in Brooklyn, serving stations at Havemeyer Street (near Washington Plaza and the Marcy Avenue J/M/Z station) and Union Avenue (at the Broadway G station); the city planned the latter as a major junction with 6 tracks and 4 platforms like the Hoyt – Schermerhorn Streets A/C/G station.
+From there, the Utica Avenue line would run roughly parallel to Broadway under private property to Beaver Street and Bushwick Avenue, and then travel via Stuyvesant and Utica Avenues.

 In my next post, I’ll circle back to point 1 – enhance – to address some low-hanging fruit I forgot to mention previously.
 Until next time!